RadEdje/100_Days_of_ML_Code/log.md

 I wonder if tensorflow.js is now fast enough to do this on the web?

 UPDATE: web app now working on iOS!
 Yahoo.... though though still not working on android 5 and lower (can't seem to get over the performance cliff....).
 Working mostly on android 7-8.
 Will work on UX and possible ideas of DICOM support.

+DAY 3: July 10, 2018
+Current Progress:
+Uploaded the latest version of the AI/ML web app and asking for feedback from users.
+The updates were focused mainly for iOS incompatibilities.
+I hope the changes don't break existing compatibilities with other android phones.
+Finger's crossed.

+Current goals:
+Hope to move forward with Either DICOM scanning or YOLO for the app.
+Must check if anyone has already successfully run YOLO in the browser of a mobile phone.